Kentico/xperience-by-kentico-k13ecommerce/docs/Usage-Guide.md

 These endpoints have prefix `api/store/cart` and cover work with current shopping cart.
 Many actions correspond to functionality in KX 13 `CMS.Ecommerce.IShoppingService` (adding/removing items to cart, set delivery data, creating order etc.).
 All endpoints use `ShoppingCartGUID` parameter sent in HTTP header to identify current shopping cart.
-Client application (XbyK) needs to manage this identifier (this already covers
-`Kentico.Xperience.K13Ecommerce` library for XByK applications).
+Management of this identifier is automatically handled in client (XByK) applications by the `Kentico.Xperience.K13Ecommerce` package.

-All calls internally use IShoppingService with some noticeable customizations to handle [retrieving cart](https://docs.kentico.com/13/e-commerce-features/customizing-on-line-stores/shopping-cart-related-customizing/retrieving-the-current-shopping-cart) in RESTful manner.
+All calls internally use IShoppingService with some notable customizations to handle [retrieving cart](https://docs.kentico.com/x/gQuRBg) in RESTful manner.
 These customizations are applied only on request with `api/store` prefix to not break default e-commerce functionality:
 - Custom `IShoppingCartCache` - session usage is removed, cache key for cart's cache token identifier (`jti` claim) is used instead.